ChrisWhite12/Subway-Trip-Planner/README.md

 #### Searching for trip

 When selecting the 'Search for Trip' option, the application will ask for the Origin and Destination of the trip.
 Enter the numbers that correspond to the stations that are displayed in the map.
 An Error will show if incorrect values are entered and will try again.
-The departure time is asked after that and requests a number which is the number of minutes past the starting point (eg.1 is 6:00 and 71 is 7:10)
+The departure time is asked after that and requests a number which represents the number of minutes past the starting point (eg.1 is 6:00 and 71 is 7:10)

 The application will calculate the path to take and what times to board the trains.

 #### Travel

-When the trip is calculated, there is an option to simulate the travel.
+When the trip is calculated there is an option to simulate the travel.
 Type 'y' to start this feature.
 Every second will simulate a minute passing and give PA messages when the train arrives.
 The application will return to the main menu when it finishes the trip.

 #### Display map

-Selecting the Look at Map option will print the map of all the stations and the distances between each.
+Selecting the Look at Map option will print the map of all the stations.

 #### Display timetable